bluechip016/SecSoftHw3/starter-files/README.md

 TODO: Add your answers here!

 2.4 Static vs. Dynamic Non-Interference (15 points)

-* Q. (5 points) Without changing the code, is there any assignment of security labels to the variables (a, b, c, z) that will allow this program to securely type check?
+## Part 1:
-• If so, provide the necessary labels, state which label (i.e., Low or High) the program will type check at, and explain how the relevant security typing rules will enable a successful type check.
-Hint: You can test your labels by actually running the security type checker on the program!
-You still need to explain why the type checking works, however.
+`Q:`(5 points) Without changing the code, is there any assignment of security labels to the variables (a, b, c, z) that will allow this program to securely type check?

-Ans: The program cannot be type checked in our security type system.
+`Ans`: The program cannot be type checked in our security type system.
 From part of :
 ```c
 a := get_int();
 b := get_secret_int();